dtcenter/METplus-Training/docs/modules/Environment/docker.rst

   exit
   docker ps -a

-We should now see a container named **metplus** that exited a short time ago.
+You should now see a container named **metplus** that exited a short time ago.
 If you would like to log back into that container to do some more training exercises, run the following commands to start it back up and launch the bash shell.